 13. Ending our obligation to supply electricity to you

-Our Representatives or the network operator may disconnect the electricity supplied to your property and we may end this Agreement (unless you are a vulnerable customer and the provisions of clause 16 apply) if any of the following occur:
+Our Representatives or the network operator may disconnect the electricity supplied to your property and we may end this Agreement (unless you are a vulnerable customer and the provisions of clause 16 apply or a medically dependent customer and the provisions of clause 17 apply) if any of the following occur:

 - you do not pay any amounts owed to us by the due date for payment and you are not disputing the unpaid amount using our dispute resolution process specified in this Agreement (and, in the case of non-payment of an estimated amount, we reasonably believe it is fair and reasonable to do so in the circumstances);